Prevailing Triaxial Shapes in Atomic Nuclei and a Quantum Theory of Rotation of Composite Objects: Nuclei around Er in the Segr e chart

-It is a major experimental challenge to observe the triaxial shape.
-Magnetic excitation is a possibility: another mode may appear besides the scissors mode \cite{pietralla_1998}, as a contra oscillation between the proton and neutron ellipses about the longest axis (see the right-lower part of Fig.~\ref{fig:image}{\bf d}), which may be called a rolling mode.
-Another intriguing possibility lies in relativistic heavy-ion collision as a new tool for scanning the nuclear shape \cite{giacalone_phdthesis_2020}.
-The former experiment may be done in facilities like HI$\gamma$S and RCNP, while the latter in LHC/CERN or RHIC.
+It is still a major experimental challenge to explicitly or critically extract the triaxial shape of the ground state, {\it albeit with intrinsic difficulty}.
+Magnetic excitation is a possibility: more excitation modes may appear besides the scissors mode \cite{pietralla_1998}.
+Such experiments may be done in facilities like HI$\gamma$S and RCNP, while the outcome may be indirect.
+Another intriguing possibility lies in relativistic heavy-ion collision as a new tool for scanning the nuclear shape \cite{giacalone_phdthesis_2020,Ryssens_Giacalone_2023,bally_2022,bally_2022b,jia_2022,dimri_2023,giacalone_2023}.
+The experiments in this line have been performed in LHC/CERN or RHIC, for instance, \cite{ adamczyk_2015,alice_2018,sirunyan_2019,aad_2020,abdallah_2022,alice_2022,aad_2023}, and more are expected to come.
+Hyper nuclei containing a $\Lambda$ particile may provide with another opportunity to see the triaxiality, in the form of splitting of the level energies, which can be seen in J-Lab or J-PARC.
 Another relevant feature is the chirality.
 As a result of substantial triaxiality in the strongly deformed region, nuclear chiral doublet bands \cite{frauendorf_2001} may appear more widely than expected, providing new experimental opportunities.

+Above all these approaches, significant contributions from multiple Coulomb excitations initiated by Cline {\it et al.} \cite{cline_1986} and extended further by Fahlander {\it et al.} \cite{fahlander_1992} and Werner {\it et al.} \cite{werner_2005} should not be overlooked.
+Those experimental data already pointed out, decades ago, the same trend as the present theoretical work, but the meanings may not have been appreciated.
+More experiments with improved efficiency and precision will be of interest and use.
+For the basic modest triaxiality, the E2 excitation from the ground state to the 2$^+_{g\gamma}$ state seems to be of great interest, for instance, in the case of $^{154}$Sm.

-The binding energy gain by the deformation is likely more crucial in heavy and superheavy nuclei, and possible appearance of triaxiality was shown even without including the present mechanism, for instance, Ref. \cite{algerian_2017}.
+The binding energy gain by the deformation is likely more crucial in heavy and superheavy nuclei, and the possible appearance of triaxiality was shown even without including the present mechanism, for instance, \cite{nature_review_SHE,sobiczewski_2007,kowal_SHE_2010,algerian_2017}.
+The triaxiality was mentioned in a beyond-mean-field calculation with the Gogny interaction for $A \sim$290 nuclei, such as $^{284}$Cn and $^{292}$Lv \cite{egido_2021}.
 The triaxiality has also been addressed over decades as it may lower the first fission barrier \cite{leander}.
-As the triaxiality is a robust reality rather than an accidental incident, it may produce more visible effects on these nuclei than previously expected.
+As triaxiality is a robust reality, due to the symmetry restoration and certain characteristics of nuclear forces, rather than an accidental incident, it may also produce more visible effects on such heavy nuclei than previously thought.